gaehlerm/SoftwareEngineering/README.md

 Now you go shopping before creating a shopping list.
 In fact, the call to `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
 Instead, you go shopping with a shopping list, which is either empty or non-existent.
 Either way, this behavior is apparently undesired.
 It would probably be best to throw an exception in this case.

 This is one of the drawbacks of OO code.
 Methods change the state of the object.
-Thus, it is very difficult to enforce that the methods are called in the correct order.
+Therefore, it is very difficult to enforce that the methods are called in the correct order.

 One advantage of procedural code is that such issues are less likely to occur.
 Code doesn't always have to be OO.
 Sometimes, other paradigms produce better code.
 Let's examine the procedural version of this code.